ankitkumartyagi05/Internboot/README.md

   <img src="https://media.giphy.com/media/xT9IgIc0lryrxvqVGM/giphy.gif" width="600"/>
 </p>

-The objective of this project is to **forecast future sales by explicitly modeling trend and seasonality from historical sales data using regression-based machine learning techniques**.
+The objective of this project is to **forecast future sales by explicitly modeling trend and seasonality from historical data using regression-based machine learning techniques**.

-This project focuses on:
+The project focuses on:
-- converting time information into meaningful numerical features,
+- transforming time information into numerical features,
 - capturing long-term trends and repeating seasonal patterns,
-- training and evaluating regression models for forecasting accuracy,
+- training and evaluating regression models,
-- and generating reliable, data-driven sales predictions.
+- and generating reliable sales forecasts.

-By combining data analytics with machine learning, this project demonstrates how historical patterns can be transformed into actionable business forecasts.
+---

 ### 🛠 Work Performed